-In the event of chronic or traumatic injury, it’s possible for your foot or ankle to suffer to the point of needing surgery for full recover.
-As an orthopaedic practice, Prisk Orthopaedics and Wellness specializes in the range of issues that may affect the foot and ankle.
-We are up-to-date and progressive in the numerous care options that are available to you (both surgical and nonsurgical) in the event of experiencing foot and ankle problems.
+In the event of chronic or traumatic injury, it’s possible for your foot or ankle to suffer to the point of needing surgery for a full recovery.
+As an orthopaedic practice, Prisk Orthopaedics and Wellness specialize in the range of issues that may affect the foot and ankle.
+We are up-to-date and progressive in the numerous care options that are available to you (both surgical and nonsurgical) in the area of foot and ankle pain treatment.

 When discussing your foot and ankle needs, you can expect to meet directly with our Medical Director, Dr. Prisk.
 He is a board-certified orthopaedic surgeon with sub-specialty fellowship training and over 10 years of experience in treating complex conditions of the foot and ankle, both surgically and non-surgically.
 His evaluations can focus on joint, bone, tendon, ligament, or muscle pain, injury, or deformity.
 Following an exam, he can assess your need for conservative or operative care.

-The care team at Prisk Orthopaedics and Wellness is extensively experienced at providing both surgical and nonsurgical treatments for virtually all foot and ankle conditions.
+The care team at Prisk Orthopaedics and Wellness is extensively experienced at providing both surgical and nonsurgical treatments for virtually all foot and ankle conditions like ankle sprains and ankle instability.
 If surgery is determined to be necessary, we provide physical therapy to help patients restore their full range of motion, strength, and flexibility.
 Contact our office to find out how we can heal you!

-Foot or ankle surgeries are a method of treatment that’s prescribed after conservative, non-surgical avenues of care are explored but do not provide major improvements to suffering individuals.
-The non-surgical treatment options explored prior to surgery include rest, inserts, braces, therapy, medications, injections, and biologic regenerative treatments.
+Foot and ankle surgery is a method of treatment that’s prescribed after conservative, non-surgical avenues of care are explored but do not provide major improvements to suffering individuals.
+The non-surgical treatment options explored prior to foot and ankle surgery include rest, inserts, braces, therapy, medications, injections, and biologic regenerative treatments.

 The following is a list of conditions that affect the foot and/or ankles, as well as key surgeries and procedures that may help to address pain points that do not respond to non-surgical care efforts: